souravsaini249/restaurant-recommendation-system/README.md

 An AI-powered restaurant recommendation system that combines customer reviews, ratings, and popularity to suggest personalized dining experiences.
 Built with Python, Streamlit, and machine learning.

-This application is deployed to Streamlit which can be accessed via: https://restaurantrecommendations.streamlit.app/
+This application is deployed to Streamlit which can be accessed via: https://restaurantrecommendations.streamlit.app/ The dataset has been collected from Kaggle which can be accessed via: https://www.kaggle.com/datasets/joebeachcapital/restaurant-reviews/data

 ## ✨ Features